The Donners' Company

 The Donners' Company (formerly Donner/Shuler-Donner Productions) is the film production company of director Richard Donner and producer Lauren Shuler Donner, founded in 1986.
-It is notable for the Free Willy and X-Men films.
+It is notable for the Free Willy and X-Men franchises.

 History

 Donner/Shuler-Donner Productions

 In 1986, film producer Lauren Shuler Donner announced that she would end her production deal with The Walt Disney Studios.
 She announced that she would merge with Warner Bros.-based Richard Donner Productions, to create Donner/Shuler-Donner Productions, to be operating on the Warner Bros. lot in Burbank, California.

 The first film released under the name was Radio Flyer, which was directed by Richard Donner, produced by Lauren, and it was released by Columbia Pictures in 1992.
 It flopped at the box office.

 The banner made its first major success in 1993 with box office hits Dave and Free Willy.
 The latter's success spawned two sequels, and a television series.
-That year, the studio and Warner Bros. originally made a deal with Hammer Film Productions to do remake film projects based on its existing UK film productions.
+That year, the studio and Warner Bros. originally made a deal with Hammer Film Productions to produce remakes based on its existing UK film properties.

-In 1994, the studio hit its first television project, with an animated adaption of Free Willy, and it was aired on ABC for two seasons.
+In 1994, the company produced its first television project, an animated adaptation of Free Willy; it aired on ABC for two seasons.

 The Donners' Company

-In 1999, it was announced that Donner/Shuler-Donner Productions was renamed to the better-sounding name The Donners' Company.
-On April 4, 2000, it was signed a deal with NBC Studios to produce shows for the NBC television network.
+In 1999, it was announced that Donner/Shuler-Donner Productions would be renamed to the better-sounding name The Donners' Company.
+On April 4, 2000, it signed a deal with NBC Studios to produce shows for the NBC television network.

-That same year, the studio scored a major success with X-Men, which was an instant box office hit, grossing over $296.8 million worldwide.
+That same year, the company scored a major success with X-Men, which was an instant box office hit, grossing over $296.8 million worldwide.

 In 2001, The Donners' Company signed a deal with Winchester Films to produce its feature films from its own.

 More recently, the company was producing two X-Men series for television, including Legion on FX, and The Gifted on Fox.
 In 2019, the latter was cancelled months before the former concluded its third and final season.

 Richard Donner died on July 5, 2021.
 He was 91.